amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-5-nested-if-statements.md

 }
 else if (dragonEnding)
 {
-    Console.WriteLine("By tempting Mortimer the Pudgy with a delicious Hostess snack cake, you avoid his wrath.");
+    Console.WriteLine("By tempting the dragon with a delicious Hostess snack cake, you avoid his wrath.");
     Console.WriteLine("He flies you back home after the storm, but not after raiding the nearest Hostess factory.");
     Console.WriteLine("You survived!!!");
 }